-The Missed Moments tab is part of a series of collected observations of people Hope encountered on the DC metro in the summer of 2015.
+The Words Of Hope tab includes her latest, vulnerable posts meant to fuel hope and empathy in your life.
+The Missed Moments tab is an archived series of collected observations of people Hope encountered on the DC metro in the summer of 2015.

 Want Hope to speak at your event?
 Get in touch with her over social media or email.
 Hope speaks at leadership, youth, activist and fundraising events, at conferences, and at churches.

 The Words of Hope logo was designed by Kelsey Graywill from Graywill Creative Projects.
 The professional pictures were photographed by Tanya Odom at Oh, Goodness– Fine Portraits in Winston Salem, NC.